 The city offers a compactness that allows visitors to easily explore everything that it has to offer on foot with the county providing many trails for those with an adventurous spirit for food, craft, walking or cycling.

 This year, the eclectic and diverse food and tourism offering of Kilkenny City and County was officially recognised as Ireland’s Foodie Destination of the Year 2018.
 It really is no surprise given the many foodie offerings the county has to offer.
 From food trails that showcase the best of Ireland’s artisan producers who call Kilkenny home to top notch gastro pub food and even Michelin Star restaurants.

 Kilkenny is Ireland’s most infamous host of festivals!
-From the Cat Laughs and International Arts Festival, to festivals of Animation and International Film, Kilkenny is constantly adding more entertainment to the schedule and presents a vibrant dynamic calendar of new and established festivals to suit all personas.
+From the International Arts Festival, to festivals of Animation and International Film, Kilkenny is constantly adding more entertainment to the schedule and presents a vibrant dynamic calendar of new and established festivals to suit all personas.
 Whether your preference is for food, comedy, arts or music, a visit to one of these events is an absolute must.
 Kilkenomics,which brings together comedy and economics, takes place from November 8th – 11th.
 Kilkenny’s annual Christmas festival, Yulefest, will be taking place throughout the month of December.